slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On media

 <!--
++ elonmusk@x -- Good rule of thumb: those who frequently use the word «disinformation» are the ones most likely to be pushing it.
++ naval@x -- Elon’s purchase of Twitter was the single most consequential act of the last decade.
+It restored free speech, broke the Overton window, and enabled the second American revolution.
+> *"All new information starts as misinformation."  -- Naval Ravikant*
 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*
 > *"Freedom of the press is for those who happen to own one.*

+- engagement media
 - Instagram: where average people pretend to be millionaires.
 Twitter: where millionaires pretend to be average people.
-- engagement media
 -->

 > *"Journalism is printing what someone else doesn’t want printed.
 Everything else is public relations."